How do bucket toilets work?

 Some people also have two different loo’s side by side.
 They use one until it’s full and then switch to the next one to give the waste some time to start composting before they empty it.
 Or you can just use the second bucket to store the covering material you’re using.

 If you enjoy a good DIY project, then you could even try building a ventilation system with a fan to make doubly sure that your toilet doesn’t emit any bad smells.

-Okay… this isn’t that cheap, but if after reading this article you’ve decided that the alternative options aren’t for you, this is our pick for the best commercially available waterless toilet.
+Okay… this isn’t that cheap, but if after reading this article you’ve decided that the alternative options aren’t for you, this is my pick for the best commercially available waterless toilet.

 Natures head composting toilet is a separating toilet, so collects the solids and liquids in separate containers.